 It'd been six months sice I borrowed the book from Avi.
-Then I couldn't read more than twenty pages.
+I couldn't read more than twenty pages.
 I felt that it was disgusting novel as I skimmed through the first few pages.
-In fact my astrological scale had turned the other side.
 I was in no mood to read any books.
 I forced myself to read this one and I failed miserably.

-And then the movie is in news.
-Every body sang real praise to Dan Brown's work except for the pontiffs.
-I started feeling jealous of myself for not reading the book.
+And then the movie is in the news.
+Everybody sang praise to Dan Brown's work except for the pontiffs.
+I felt the frustration of not reading the book.
 I made my mind and decided to read the book from the start once again.
-After all I remembered little but Saunnierre's murder.
+After all, I remembered little but Saunnierre's murder.
 Christ!
-My brother had kept the book at home in Mysore.
+My brother had taken the book away and left it at home in Mysore.
 I felt at loss.

 While I visited a book stall with Balu I spotted Tom Clancy's "The Sum of All Fears" and I grabbed it.
 I decided to read Dan Brown's novel after Tom Clancy's.
 I read "The Sum of All Fears" and I liked it.
 When I went home in Mysore, I brought "The Da Vinci Code" back to Bangalore.

 The first day, I re-read the first few pages.
 This time more seriously.
 The book gripped me.
 The second day I was reading the book in my usual style - lying.
 I felt pain in the elbows for holding the book for a long time.
 I went on and on and on reading the book till midnight.
 The quest for the grail undoubtedly made me curious beyond expression.
 When I felt overwhelming sleep I looked at the clock.
 It was 02:52.
 It was early morning morning and I feared I'd get late to office the very second day!